tshepang/blog/content/computing/me likes subprocess.DEVNULL.rst

-If you want to run an external process from within Python, and are not interested in the error that process may emit, there are a few ways.
+If you want to run an external process from within Python, and are not interested in any errors that process may emit, there are a few ways you can go about it.
 I will demonstrate this by opening a Python shell in a directory that isn't version-controlled by Mercurial__: